saimiqbal7/solana-encryption/README.md

 # Solana-encryption

+This module can be used to encrypt, decrypt, sign and verify messages using solana keys

 ## Encrypt and Decrypt

 The encryptDecrypt.js module can be used to encrypt and decrypt a message using solana keypairs.

-This code can br tested in the index.js file.
+This code can be tested in the index.js file.

 ## Sign and Verify